-Perfect for kids with a love of adventure, rap jumping (often called rappelling) is a form of forward-facing abseiling.
-The team at Rap Jumping TM run sessions Wednesdays and Saturdays in Southbank, and offer courses to suit both nervous beginners and those with a penchant for adrenaline.
+Perfect for kids with a love of adventure, Rap Jumping (often called rappelling) is a form of forward-facing abseiling.
+The team at Rap Jumping run sessions Wednesdays and Saturdays in Southbank, and offer courses to suit both nervous beginners and those with a penchant for adrenaline.

 Beginners’ courses allow children to complete a ‘less scary’ backwards abseil descent, while the Ultimate Experience course teaches participants the forward-facing ‘Aussie Rappel’ technique.
-All lessons are run by experienced, qualified instructors, and Rap Jumping TM has a 100% safety record.
+All lessons are run by experienced, qualified instructors, and Rap Jumpinghas a 100% safety record.

 One of the more extreme sports on offer these school holidays, the kids will love to re-watch GoPro footage of their jump.
 Suitable for kids aged 7 years and up – and adults are more than welcome to jump as well if they dare!

 The Sea Life Melbourne Aquarium, located on King Street, offers endless entertainment these school holidays.
 From the aquarium’s friendly underwater residents, through to the new Mermaid Garden, there really is something for everyone.
 Get up close and personal with colourful fish, watch frolicking penguins, or dive with the facility’s fearsome sharks!